patcg-individual-drafts/private-aggregation-api/README.md

 [examples](#examples) below.
 This call constructs an aggregatable report, which contains an encrypted payload for later computation via the aggregation service.
 The API queues the constructed report to be sent to the reporting endpoint of the script's origin (in other words, the reporting origin) after a delay.
+For the endpoint URL paths, we propose `/.well-known/private-aggregation/report-fledge` and `/.well-known/private-aggregation/report-shared-storage` for reports triggered within a FLEDGE or Shared Storage context, respectively.
 The report will mirror the [structure proposed for the Attribution Reporting API](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#aggregatable-reports).
 After the endpoint receives the reports, it batches the reports and sends them to the aggregation service for processing.
 The output of that process is a